zone-live/web-collectables/README.md

 web-collectables
 ================

-A wanna be repository of the best GIFs, web pages, animations, and simple/stupid pages spread all over the internet.
+A repository of cool stuf, the best GIFs, web pages, animations, and simple/stupid pages spread all over the internet.

 [Procratinator](http://www.procatinator.com/)